-Employees shall not conduct or participate in any gambling activity while on duty or while in uniform.
-Gambling activity on Government-owned or leased property includes, but is not limited to, operating a gambling device, conducting a lottery or pool, conducting a game for money or property, or selling or purchasing a numbers slip or ticket.
+Employees shall not conduct or participate in any gambling activity while on Governmentowned or leased property, or at the workplace or in any government office, while in uniform, while using a government vehicle, or using government resources.
+Gambling activity includes, but is not limited to, operating a gambling device, on-line gambling or internet gambling, conducting or participating in a lottery or pool, conducting or participating in a game for money or property, or selling or purchasing a numbers slip or ticket.
 However, for the purposes of this directive, the purchasing of state-sponsored lottery tickets is not considered a gambling activity.